LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Maps the source field names to category field names
 - Transforms the values to fit the category fields dtypes/domains and units
 - Sends the data as a category row to the buffer
-- Can resend data if the buffer wants to
+- Can resend data if lost or corrupted
 - Only connectors can access source systems
 - Each source system is managed by at least one connector
-- The connector preserves the order by the designated timestamp of the category schema
+- The connector preserves the order by the designated timestamp of the category schema, within source system and designated identifier
 - If data from the source system does not provide data relatable to the designated timestamp, then the connector fabricates a timestamp to use.

 Important to realize is that if we disallow connectors to communicate with each other, then no connector can ensure ordering of the data across source systems.
 If we do allow communication between different connectors then we introduce high coupling and overheat.
 We choose connectors to be isolated and have faith that ordering within a single source system is good enogh for downstream components.